ryans11d2/CG-Project-1/README.md

 Globe
 Uses a new shader, different from the original one, that uses texture scrolling and vertix extrusion.
 Greater detail can be found below.

+Laser
+Uses sine funtions to set pixel colour along a cylinder based on the time and uv position.
+Greater detail can be found below.

 External Resources:
 LUT’s are modified versions of the NeutralLUT provided on Canvas.